-Where to launch you kayak on Fathead Lake
+Where to launch your kayak on Flathead Lake

 Flathead Lake is one of Montana’s most breathtaking outdoor destinations, offering crystal-clear waters and stunning mountain views.
 Whether you're an experienced paddler or a first-time kayaker, knowing the best launch points will help you make the most of your time on the lake.
 With over 185 miles of shoreline, this massive freshwater lake provides a variety of launch sites suited for different types of adventures.
 Here are the top places to put in your kayak.